education.vic.gov.au

 • evaluate progress towards goals – for example, the goal ‘improve student numeracy outcomes’ could be verified through analysis of a representative sample of student work across the strategic plan period, analysis of teacher feedback on student work, progress reporting or report comments

-• evaluate and diagnose areas of strength and growth – for example, to identify strengths and areas for growth, review panels may utilise the observational data gathered through fieldwork and feedback from student focus groups alongside wellbeing data in the LMS and records of parent feedback
+• evaluate and diagnose areas of strength and growth – for example, to identify strengths and areas for growth, review panels may utilise the observational data gathered through fieldwork and feedback from student focus groups alongside wellbeing data in the LMS and records of parent/carer feedback

-• set targets – when access to data sets is not available due to low cohort numbers, review panels could identify an existing data set from a schools’ systems and processes like the learning management system, observation notes and protocols, or Individual Education Plans (IEPs).
+• set targets – when access to data sets is not available due to low cohort numbers, review panels could identify an existing data set from a school's systems and processes like the learning management system, observation notes and protocols, or Individual Education Plans (IEPs).

 Example targets